IainMcHugh/milestone-project-1/README.md

 #### User Stories:

 _User:_
+* As a user, I want information on hiking from an experienced hikers perspective.
-* As a user, I want...
+* As a user, I want visual cues to aid my understanding of hiking information.
+* As a user,

 _Developer:_
-* As a developer, I want...
+* As a developer, I want to communicate my knowledge of hiking in an effective way.

 #### Design: